Why don't more people know about

 simply because they are unaware that scientists have been

-and fifty years.
+years.